 Estimates are also available for the median price and transfer counts of established houses and attached dwellings for capital cities and rest of state in Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0).

-Also published are statistics relating to the total value of the dwelling stock, the mean price and number of residential dwellings by state.
+Also published are statistics relating to the Total Value of the Dwelling Stock (TVDS), and the mean price and number of residential dwellings by state.
 These indicators are used to estimate the value of housing as a component of wealth in the national accounts.

-The median price and number of all established houses and attached dwellings transfers for capital cities and rest of state is published up to the current quarter.
-As more unit record residential property sales data is received, the median price and the number of houses and attached dwellings transfers are revised as necessary.
-The usual practice is to update the most recent ten quarters of published figures.
+The median price and number of all established house and attached dwelling transfers for capital cities and rest of state is published up to the current quarter.
+As more unit record residential property sales data is received, the median price and the number of house and attached dwelling transfers are revised as necessary.
+Revisions can be made to the most recent ten quarters of published figures.
 These revisions can be substantial, especially in the quarter immediately following first release, and accordingly the median price and transfer data initially published for each quarter should be interpreted with caution.

 Prior to the December quarter 2013, the HPI was the only series published.
 In the December quarter 2008 issue, updated weights and a refined stratification method based on 2006 Census data were introduced and linked to the existing HPI series (Series 1) at the March quarter 2008.
 Series 1 was introduced in the September quarter 2005 issue (with improvements applied back to the March quarter 2002).
 The most significant change was the introduction of a stratification approach to compile the HPI.

-More detailed information about the technical aspects of the residential property price indexes and related statistics can be found in the Residential Property Price Indexes: Concept, Sources and Methods, 2014 (cat. no. 6464.0).
+More detailed information about the technical aspects of the residential property price indexes and related statistics can be found in the Residential Property Price Indexes: Concepts, Sources and Methods, 2018

-For links to data and publications relating to the Residential Property Price Indexes and other Prices series, please see Price Indexes and Inflation.
+For links to data and publications relating to the Residential Property Price Indexes and other Prices series, please see Topics @ a Glance - Inflation and Price Indexes